THE COMMUNITY ROADMAP TO U=U

 LAND ACKNOWLEDGEMENT

 The Canadian AIDS Society serves people affected by HIV across what we now call Canada, and we acknowledge First Nations, Inuit and Métis people as being the original inhabitants of the land that we work, live and play on.
 They have cared for and nurtured the lands long before the arrival of European settlers.
-We honour the First Nations, Métis, and Inuit peoples, their individual cultures and protocals, while respecting their collective and individual losses due to colonization, theft of their land, and continued systemic discrimination.
+We honour the First Nations, Métis, and Inuit peoples, their individual cultures and protocols, while respecting their collective and individual losses due to colonization, theft of their land, and continued systemic discrimination.

 The Canadian AIDS Society recognizes our responsibility to learn from the past, and work with Indigenous communities in meaningful ways to ensure their voices and needs are not only heard but addressed.
 We are committed to supporting Indigenous-led initiatives and cultural ways of life.